-Levi translates as “joined”.
-In the sense Leah felt joined to Jacob now, so the tribe of Levi would become joined to God, set aside as His tribe.
+Levi translates as “joined.”
+In the sense, Leah felt joined to Jacob now, so the tribe of Levi would become joined to God, set aside as His tribe.
 Levi was mentioned briefly in the narrative concerning the 12 sons of Jacob.
-He is most known for his joint attack of Shechem with his brother Simeon.
+He is most known for his joint attack on Shechem with his brother Simeon.

 The Levites had been designated as “special” even before that, though.
-During the bondage from the Egyptians, they were excepted from the hard labor and allowed to devote themselves to spiritual pursuits, which helped the other Hebrews and tribes by providing encouragement and a strong example.
+During the bondage by the Egyptians, they were excepted from hard labor and allowed to devote themselves to spiritual pursuits, which helped the other Hebrews and tribes by providing encouragement and a strong example.